hgeorgsch/dataprogexercises/dataprog-obsidian/jupytext.md

 ```

 It is also possible to convert the other way, or to use the py:percent format to convert to and from python scripts.
-It is even possible to pair files and have Jupyter notebook do live coversion.
+It is even possible to pair files and have Jupyter notebook do live conversion.
 See the [full documentation](https://jupytext.readthedocs.io/en/latest/index.html).

 + I have tried paired files, but it seems to strip metadata used in markdown but not in Jupyter.